0 of 3 completed

 James 1:1-4 (KJ3)

-"James, a slave of God and of the Lord Jesus Christ, to the twelve tribes in the Dispersion, greeting: My brothers count it all joy when you fall into various trials, knowing that the testing of your faith works enduring patience.
-But let enduring patience have its perfective work, that you may be mature and complete, lacking in nothing."
+"James, a slave of God and of the Lord Jesus Christ, to the twelve tribes in the Dispersion, Greeting!
+My brothers, count it all joy when you fall into various trials, knowing that the proving of your faith works patience.
+And let patience have its perfect work, so that you may be perfect and whole, lacking in nothing."

 1 Peter 1:1-2 (KJ3)

-"Peter, an apostle of Jesus Christ, to the elect sojourners of the dispersion of Pontus, of Galatia, of Cappadocia, of Asia, and of Bithynia, according to the foreknowledge of God the Father, in sanctification of the Spirit to obedience and sprinkling of the blood of Jesus Christ: Grace and peace be multiplied to you."
+"Peter, an apostle of Jesus Christ, to the elect sojourners of the dispersion of Pontus, of Galatia, of Cappadocia, of Asia, and of Bithynia, according to foreknowledge of God the Father, in sanctification of the Spirit, to obedience and sprinkling of the blood of Jesus Christ: May grace and peace be multiplied to you."

 Modern Application